Miss Piggy: Films and television series

 Miss Piggy has appeared in all the Muppet films and television series following The Muppet Show.
-In The Muppet Movie, she has just won a beauty contest when she first meets Kermit and joins the Muppets.
-In The Great Muppet Caper, Miss Piggy plays an aspiring fashion model who gets caught up in a screwball-comedy misunderstanding involving a gang of jewel thieves.
-Piggy proves she has a talent for tap dancing, seemingly without knowing it.
-She and Kermit also kiss (on the lips, yet slightly covered) while Miss Piggy is a prisoner in jail; Miss Piggy ends up wearing Kermit's fake mustache, while Kermit has X-marks on his upper lip.
+In The Muppet Movie (1979), she has just won a beauty contest when she first meets Kermit and joins the Muppets.
+In The Great Muppet Caper (1981), Miss Piggy plays an aspiring fashion model who gets caught up in a screwball-comedy misunderstanding involving a gang of jewel thieves.
+1984's The Muppets Take Manhattan ends with a climactic wedding between Kermit and Miss Piggy.
+In 1992's The Muppet Christmas Carol, Miss Piggy plays Mrs. Cratchit to Kermit's Bob Cratchit.
+Miss Piggy takes on the gender-flipped role of Benjamina Gunn in Muppet Treasure Island (1996), and she plays an eager news reporter in Muppets From Space (1999).